 We want better employment outcomes for people with disabilities.
-These outcomes include earning at least minimum wage and working in a job alongside people without disabilities.
+This includes earning at least minimum wage and working in a job alongside people without disabilities.

-Support to prepare for and attend meetings is available to you if you are selected to participate in this group.
+Support to prepare for and attend meetings is available to you if the Employment Learning Community selects you to participate in this group.

-Terms of the membership are one- or two-year terms.
+Terms of the membership are one or two years.
 There is a maximum of three years of participation allowed.Time commitment

 Members who do not live in the metro area will be able to join the meetings by phone.
 More information will be made available at a later date.